Marbulinek/PHPWebApi/README.md

 ]
 ```

+# Authentification
+There is new modul Authentificaion, which is authentificating request to api.
+Database table *auth* where are tokens stored.
+In Authentification.php file there are prepared methods for verify and regenerate tokens.
+Just implements custom logic and use it.

 # Mapping
 How to use mapping of properties?
 Included automapper copy all same named properties (source/destination) of objects.
+Now supporting mapping just 1:1 object.
+Arrays are not supported nowadays.

 ```php
 <?php